rbgrouleff/coolie/README.md

 1. Add `gem 'sisyphus'` to your Gemfile and run `bundle`
 2. Subclass `Sisyphus::Job` and implement the `perform` method
-3. Instantiate the `Sisyphus::Master`, giving it an instance of your job and optionally an options hash with the key `:workers` specifying the number of workers you need.
-You can also optionally specify a `:logger` in the options hash.
-This is used to log any exceptions the master or workers encounter.
-The logger should quack like a Logger instance from the Ruby stdlib.
+3. Instantiate the `Sisyphus::Master`, giving it an instance of your job and optionally an `options` hash.
+The `options` hash supports the following keys:
+   * `:workers` which specifies the number (`FixNum`) of workers you need.
+   * `:logger` which is used to log any exceptions the master or workers encounter.
+The logger should quack like a `Logger` instance from the Ruby stdlib.
 Exceptions are logged with the `Logger::WARN` level.
 4. You can start workers by doing one of the following things:
    * Send the `start` message to the master, if the `options` hash was provided.
 This starts a run loop which monitors workers and